mgcooper/icemodel/icemodel/+icemodel/+verification/README.md

 unknown-compatible.
 This check reads only the already-staged MAT target during non-dry observation staging; dry runs do not gain artifact or raw-source reads.

-### v1.1 release-data tooling
+### Release-data tooling

-`test/assets/icemodel-v1.1-data-manifest.json` defines the required `formal-core` and `verification-showcase` capabilities and the optional `forcing-integration` capability. `fixtureFileList` selects manifest rows; `packFixtures` writes one archive per selected capability; and `fetchFixtures` verifies or transactionally installs selected archives.
+`test/assets/icemodel-<version>-data-manifest.json` defines the required `formal-core` and `verification-showcase` capabilities and the optional `forcing-integration` capability. `fixtureFileList` selects manifest rows. `packFixtures` writes one archive per selected capability, and `fetchFixtures` verifies or transactionally installs selected archives.

-Calling `fetchFixtures("v1.1")` explicitly provisions the mandatory capabilities and downloads missing release archives.
-Callers that only verify canonical data must pass `download=false`; local manifest/archive overrides preserve offline operation.
-Missing mandatory data in network-free verification reports the exact MATLAB provisioning command.
-See `README_FIXTURES.md` for the trust-boundary contract.
+Calling `fetchFixtures()` uses the version in `CITATION.cff`, provisions the mandatory capabilities, and downloads missing release archives.
+Pass an explicit version such as `"v1.1"` to reproduce an earlier release.
+Callers that only verify installed data must pass `download=false`.
+Local manifest and archive paths support offline operation.
+Verification without network access reports the exact MATLAB provisioning command when required data are missing.
+See `README_FIXTURES.md` for the archive and installation checks.

 ### Source-cache layout